r-schl/traffic-simulation/README.md

 # Traffic Simulation
-## Final task 2 of the programming module at the Karlsruhe Institute of Technology
+## Final task 2 of the programming module at the Karlsruhe Institute of Technology (KIT)